(a selection from 2003-2012)

 Speaker blasts Bush, The Independent Florida Alligator, 11/03

-This article covers the first speech given by former U.S. Ambassador Joseph Wilson after the international attention he and his wife, Valerie Plame, received when she was outed as a CIA agent by former White House staffer Scooter Libby and by other government officials, as well as by former columnist Robert Novak.
-In this speech, Wilson, who was the last diplomat to speak with Saddam Hussein prior to the outbreak of the first Gulf War, reiterates points he made in a previous New York Times editorial that the United States entered Iraq under false pretense.
+This article covers the first speech given by former U.S. Ambassador Joseph Wilson after the international attention he and his wife, Valerie Plame, received when she was outed as a CIA agent by former White House staffer Scooter Libby and other government officials, as well as by former columnist Robert Novak.
+In this speech, Wilson, who was the last diplomat to speak with Saddam Hussein prior to the outbreak of the first Gulf War, reiterates points he made in a New York Times editorial that the United States entered Iraq under false pretense.